 Plug Gage Calibration

 Cylindrical plug gages are used to gage calibrating equipment, and measure diameters of a hole or bore used to manufacture product dimensions.
-Cylindrical plug gages are available in four classes: XXX, XX, X, Y, Z, and ZZ.
+Cylindrical plug gages are available in six classes: XXX, XX, X, Y, Z, and ZZ.
 The classes differentiate the amount of deviation allowed in the manufacturing process for tolerance and geometry.

 Plug gages can wear down over time.
 You’ll want to routinely check and calibrate them depending on the frequency of use.
 Failure to do so could result in product recalls.